yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 ## Cycles and Holes

 You are probably wondering why examples of cycles and boundaries are identical.
-In section [`Boundary Operator`](#boundary-operator) We know that it can be proven that a boundary can have no boundary.
+In section [`Boundary Operator`](#boundary-operator) we know that it can be proven that a boundary can have no boundary.
 That is to say, all boundaries are cycles.

-It's natural to ask, are all cycles are not necessarily boundaries?
-A trivial example is a single point.
+It's natural to ask, are all cycles necessarily boundaries?
+The answer is No. A trivial example is a single point.
 A single point have no boundaries but is not a boundary.
-Other than a point, you can draw as many strange shapes as you want, a torus, a two-torus, a torus with a $2$-dimensional fin, etc., but you won't find such cycles.
-As long as you are drawing in $\R^3$ you will always find your cycle is a boundary of something.
+However, it's hard to come up with an example other than a point.
+You can draw as many strange shapes as you want, a torus, a two-torus, a torus with a $2$-dimensional fin, etc. But you won't find such cycles.
+As a matter of fact, as long as you are drawing in $\R^3$, you will always find your cycle is a boundary of something.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/CycleAndBoundary.png" width="60%">

 Now let's study circles on the torus.
 Are those cycles?
 Yes.
 But are those boundaries?
-One way to see if a cycle is a boundary is to expand the "territory" of the cycle and see if you can contract to a point.
+One way to see if a cycle is a boundary is to expand the "territory" of the cycle and see if that cycle can contract to a point.
 You will immediately see the lower two types of cycles are not boundaries of anything.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/CycleAndHole.png" width="60%">